 Conrad never imagined he would be sharing the woodshop with his wife.
 But he’s happy to share.
 Really.
 His passion for carpentry and woodworking started in the 1970’s when his dad decided to take the roof off of their house and add a second floor.
 Through junior high and high school, Conrad spent more time in wood shop than in French class, which irritated his French teacher to no end, but resulted in several great pieces of furniture.
 In his spare time, Conrad is Director of Production for a corporate event production company.

 Gus is our bearded collie.
 And to be truthful, he’s not really a shop dog.
 He’s not all that excited when we’re working, except he likes to come in and steal random pieces of wood when we’re not paying enough attention to him.
-We’ve tried to make him pose as Nipper, but he’s not that interested in our Sawdust Sirens.

 Our logo was created by Joshua Izzo.